SarangAP/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Title of the Epic: Google Analytics Integration

 Description: This epic focuses on integrating Google Analytics into the website to measure user behavior and improve the website's performance.
+By analyzing website behavior we can make changes to our templates, responsiveness, and make more popular sections easily accessible.

 Goals: